 Summary: Do fleas fly?
 Do all fleas jump?
 These questions has been asked by many throughout the world and its hard to find a satisfying answer.
 While it may seem that do, the truth is that fleas cannot fly!
 Fleas find their way around your home by launching themselves into the air with their strong and powerful legs.
-Learn a couple ways to protect your exposed skin from these insects and keep yourself safe from their bites.
+Learn a couple ways to protect your exposed skin from these insects and keep yourself safe from these pests.

 Fleas can be very frustrating for anyone to deal with, especially if there is a fairly large infestation in your home or on your pets.
 These stubborn pests seem to find their way into many places that seem impossible to reach without flight!
 Sometimes they can even get up onto tables, chairs, beds and other horrible places.
 How is this possible?
 Lets take a moment to look at the facts!